 Claire: Taking Control of Personal Time Creates Better Productivity

-Here’s how I’ve found balance: being more self-aware and developing a stronger inner voice to aid in autonomy, flexibility and dedication.
+Here’s how I’ve found work-life balance in the time of COVID-19: being more self-aware and developing a stronger inner voice to aid in autonomy, flexibility and dedication.
 This has helped in many aspects from keeping focused and motivated to knowing when to switch-off and clock-out.